Notifications

 Co-parent

-A co-parent can be:
+A co-parent can be the:

-• the biological parent of a child
+• biological parent of a baby

-When a baby is conceived by assisted reproduction, the spouse/partner of the mother/person who gave birth is a co-parent when
+When a baby is conceived by assisted reproduction, the spouse/partner of the mother/person who gave birth is a co-parent when the:

-• the mother/person who gave birth and the co-parent were either married or in a conjugal relationship at the time of the assisted conception
+• mother/person who gave birth and the co-parent were either married or in a conjugal relationship at the time of the assisted conception

 For the full definition of who can be legally recorded as a co-parent, see sections 8 and 8.1 in the Family Law Act.
 A person helping you raise your baby or a guardian of the baby is not a co-parent on a Vital Statistics birth record.